giry-dev/mangrove-docs/docs/developers/strat-lib/background/offer-maker/mangrove-offer.md

 Besides MangroveOffer contract giving approvals, the offer makers reserve needs to give this approval:

 * The offer makers reserve of MangroveOffer contract must approve the router for outbound token transfer.

-**CheckReserveApproval** is a hook that should check whether the reserve has approved the maker to use it.
-This is needed so that a maker don't use the reserve without the approval of the owner of the reserve.
-If this was allowed, it would be possible to set your reserve to the same as someone with a large amount of tokens and steal there tokens, when offers a taken.
-MangroveOffer has no default implementation.
-The hook is used, when the a maker tries to set their reserve.

 * [routers](../../technical-references/router.md) are contracts, which can handle more comprehensive transfers.
 E.g. if you want to lend the money, when the offer is taken, then a router would be able to handle this.
 A more comprehensive description of Routers can be found here LINK.

 Mangrove has 2 default implementations of MangroveOffer, they can be found here, [Direct](direct.md) and [Forwarder](forwarder.md).